caiovini64/old-taskee/README.md

 ## 📐 Architecture

-   The project structure is divided into four principal layers:
+   The project structure is divided into three main layers:
    - Domain: The heart of the application, business rules, and use cases are here, as well as the datasources interfaces.
    - Data: In here are the external connection behind data sources implementations.
    - UI: All pages of the app with your controllers and components.